 When he's not over-working, you'll find him tooling down the muddy inclines of Victor's single track or in the West, trolling up the Willamette River, or speeding down Mt.
 Hood's glacier.
-On the home front, Jonathan enjoys the craziness of family life with adventurous & quizzical Jake River chasing after Dexter-the-dog, the occasional visit from an all-grown-up Sierra, and the ever-patient Maxine who manages to keep them all in health, in love, and in line.
+On the home front, Jonathan enjoys the craziness of family life with adventurous & quizzical Jake River chasing after Luca-the-dog, the occasional visit from an all-grown-up Sierra, and the ever-patient Maxine who manages to keep them all in health, in love, and in line.

 Karen has been a vital member of our community for 19 years.
 She's now in "retirement" continuing to help out in our finance department and heading up our Human Relations a few days a week.
 While she tries to project the personality of a pit bull, once you get to know her she's actually all warm & fuzzy.
 Grandchildren, amateur dramatics, boating, her duties as a Rotarian and several new volunteer positions fill her time when she's not in the office.

 A native of the Rochester region, Pam stepped in as our new finance manager in Farmington NY with positive energy and a contagious smile.
 Outside of work, Pam and her husband Jeremy are honing their swimming and soccer jargon thanks to their daughter Ella and son Connor’s avid interest in both sports.
 When she has a free moment Pam can be found shopping – she can hold her own with any bargain hunter – or jogging.
 Last year she ran her first 5K and we know she’s planning to conquer a few more!

 Kori is a member of our finance team supporting both Pioneer Millworks and New Energy Works.
 She’s quick to laugh and enjoys stirring things up.
 A breakfast fiend, she has the office group addicted to breakfast pizza, and even the occasional chain-restaurant egg sandwich.
 With her son Michael out of school and on his own, Kori is filling her free time honing her already formidable billiards skills, sharpening up her dart throwing, and relaxing poolside.